pengelana/VTL/README.md

 ![Tiger](https://user-images.githubusercontent.com/787301/149879425-46af2649-42d8-4401-93f8-0f1da62907a4.png)

-## 8. Flight - Changi T3 & Arrive at Jakarta - CGK T3 (6 - 7 hours) 🛫
+## 8. Flight - Changi T3 & Arrive at Jakarta - CGK T3 (6-7 hours) 🛫

 1. Arrive early to [Changi](https://www.changiairport.com/en/maps.html#18.5/1.3550017/103.9885069/-67) Terminal 3, estimate 3-3.5 hours before flight.
-2. Expect to be in the queue, preparing a hard copy of Vaccine Certificate and **NEGATIVE** Pre-departure COVID-19 PCR test to be check by Airline staff.
+2. Expect to be in the queue, preparing a hard copy of Vaccine Certificate and **NEGATIVE** Pre-departure COVID-19 PCR test to be checked by Airline staff.
-3. Immigration officer will ask to remove mask to verified Passport photo and the passenger face.
+3. The Immigration officer will ask to remove the mask to verify the Passport photo and passenger face.
 4. Arrive at the departure gate early, drink enough water.
-5. Once again airline staff will ask to remove mask to verified Passport photo and the passenger face.
+5. Once again the airline staff will ask to remove the mask to verify the Passport photo and passenger face.
-6. **NOTE:** It is better not to wear a N95 mask before final check, otherwise it will be difficult to remove the mask and wear it again.📌
+6. **NOTE:** It is better not to wear an N95 mask before final check, otherwise it will be difficult to remove the mask and wear it again.📌
-7. **NOTE:** Wear N95 mask after Final check by Airline staff.📌
+7. **NOTE:** Wear an N95 mask after Final check by Airline staff.📌
 8. Boarding to the plane and ready to go, Bon Voyage!
-9. Flight will take between 1.5 - 2 hours.
+9. Flight will take between 1.5-2 hours.
 10. Arrived in Indonesia, [CGK Terminal 3](https://www.jakarta-airport.com/terminal-3.php).
 11. **NOTE:** Locate a toilet inside [CGK Terminal 3](https://www.jakarta-airport.com/terminal-3.php) Arrival Hall, clear the bladder, there is no toilet after Customs clearance. ⚠️
 12. Follow instruction for Vaccine check, on-arrival COVID-19 PCR, Immigration clearance, baggage pickup, Customs clearance.
 13. Each person will be asked to remove the mask again to compare with the Passport photo upon arrival.
-14. Look for the Hotel assistant and wait around 1.5 - 2.5 hours for **NEGATIVE** COVID-19 PCR result.
+14. Look for the Hotel assistant and wait around 1.5-2.5 hours for **NEGATIVE** COVID-19 PCR result.
 15. Once the COVID-19 PCR result is received with **NEGATIVE** result, Hotel transport will send to the Hotel for quarantine.

-## 9. Quarantine (3 - 14 days) 😷
+## 9. Quarantine (3-14 days) 😷

 1. Arrive at the designated Hotel & Check-in.
 2. Hotel staff will ask to pay all the bills in full.